University Peer Leader FAQs

 How do I become an University peer leader?

-We identify potential peer leaders through nominations by their deans, professors, advisors, department chairs or other faculty and staff.
-However, self-nominations will be considered.
+We identify potential peer leaders through nominations by their deans, professors, advisors, department chairs, or other faculty and staff.
+Interested students are also encouraged to self-nominate.

 What are the benefits of being a peer leader?

-Students are nominated in February.
-Interviews will take place beginning in March until all positions are filled.
+Nominations are solicited for the next academic year starting in January.
+Interviews take place beginning in February and continue until all positions are filled.

 How will peer leaders be interacting with my student?

 Peer leaders will be available in the classroom during UNIV 110 meetings.
-Peer leaders will also invite student to participate in campus events and extracurricular activities.
+They meet individually with each student at least three times each semester, and peer leaders also invite groups of students to join them at various campus events.

 Will the peer leader tutor my student?